2026 Report

 Shared Portfolio AI Layer (platform primitives)

-Identity, logging, retrieval security, evaluation; reduces duplicated effort and inconsistent risk posture while accelerating rollout.
+Identity, logging, retrieval security, evaluation; reduces duplicated effort and inconsistent risk posture while accelerating rollout for both rebuild and features paths.

 First-hundred-days timeline